mare/poletje19/README.md

 permalink: /
 ---

-# PREDMET :: Eizobraževanje 2019
+# PREDMET:: TESTNI PREDMET 2019
+To je testni predmet.
 This is the course resource site for PR Publications, a course at the University of Oklahoma, taught in the Gaylord College of Journalism and Mass Communications.

 **Učitelj**